OPENDAP/harvester/collector/Readme.md

 # Registration and Collector service

 ## Installation

-Speicific instructions are for CentOS 6 but are likely valid for any Linux dist.
-Later versions of Linux may have a RPM for gradle.
+Install Java 8, Gradle and Mongo DB.

+For linux and OSX, the exact processes are different, but neither is particularly hard.

+### Linux (CentOS)
 1. Java 8 - install this using yum; you may have to use the 'alternatives' tool to set the correct version of Java.
 E.G.:
-..1. sudo yum install java-1.8.0
+   1. sudo yum install java-1.8.0
-..2. sudo alternatives --config java --> then choose java 1.8.0 ..3. java -version --> to verify
+   1. sudo alternatives --config java --> then choose java 1.8.0
+   1. java -version --> to verify
-2. Gradle - get this from http://gradle.org/gradle-download/.
+1. Gradle - get this from http://gradle.org/gradle-download/.
    download the code and install unpack/install in a plce like /usr/local.
 Then set GRADLE_HOME in bashrc (or equiv) to point to /usr/local/gradle-<version> and add $GRADLE_HOME/bin to PATH.
 Also note that while 'alternatives' is great for most things, you must also set JAVA_HOME as well (and for gradle in particular).
 I used export JAVA_HOMR=/usr/lib/jvm/java-1.8.0.
-3. Mongo db - install this using 'yum install mongodb'
+1. Mongo db - install this using 'yum install mongodb'

 ## Configuration
 To configure the collector web application, you should set up the